Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-windows.rst

     :width: 50%
     :alt: Successful cert install

 #.
-You can save the console settings (where we added a snap-in) if desired.
-The CA certificate will remain imported to the CA certificate store either way, and you wil likely use this guide if you need to import a new certificate.
+You can save the console settings (where we added a snap-in), if desired.
+The CA certificate will remain imported to the CA certificate store either way, and you will likely use this guide if you need to import a new certificate.

    .. figure:: /_static/images/ssl/windows/11_console_settings.png
     :width: 20%